KMCN

-KMCN (94.7 FM) is a radio station licensed to Clinton, Iowa and broadcasting an Adult Hits format under the branding Mac 94.7.
+KMCN (94.7 FM) is a radio station licensed to Clinton, Iowa that broadcasts an Adult Hits format under the branding Mac 94.7.
 The transmitter for KMCN is co-located with the transmitter of sister AM station KCLN in northern Clinton.
 In addition to the music format, KMCN broadcasts selected local Clinton area programming, mainly remote broadcasts of occasional special broadcasts of community events.

 History

 Early history (1970 to 1998)

 The current KMCN-FM went on-the-air as KCLN-FM 97.7 on December 7, 1970.
 The station used its KCLN-AM programming to simulcast broadcasts in the early 1970's as many AM radio stations did in back during that period.
 From 1976 to 1978, the station experimented and flipped its format to a hybrid of Top 40 with live disc jockeys mostly independent of its sister station.
 Under the watchful eye of P.D.
 Bill "The Wildman" Warner, the station's moniker became "Rock 98", playing a blend of Top 40, Album Rock, Disco, Adult Contemporary as well as some Oldies.

 On-Air Personalities at that time were:

 The Wildman, Fran Scheiden, Joel Craig, Mark Cooper, Bryan Bradford, Eugene Jeffreys, Mary Witt, Kim Long and Kelly Long.

 After that short experimental period, the station changed call letters and went to a "reel-to-reel" automated Top 40 format as KLNQ-FM in June 1978.
 Then the station reorganized and call letters were changed to KNJY-FM and became an Automated Adult Contemporary station on July 1, 1980.
 KNJY once more changed its call sign to back to KCLN-FM on June 15, 1987.

 Throughout those early years, the station aired country music, beautiful music, middle-of-the-road music, Top 40 music as "Rock 98" and Adult Contemporary music formats.

 The station eventually switched frequencies to 94.7 FM on August 8, 1998, and at the same time adopted the call letters KZEG-FM.

 The current KMCN-FM call sign was adopted on November 2, 2005.